MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-35-Medical-Use-Byproduct-Material/subpart-A-General-Information/section-35.2.md

 (4) Is designated as an authorized nuclear pharmacist in accordance with § 32.72(b)(4).

-*Authorized user* means a physician, dentist, or podiatrist who -
+*Authorized user* means a physician, dentist, or podiatrist who—

 (1) Meets the requirements in §§ 35.59 and 35.190(a), 35.290(a), 35.390(a), 35.392(a), 35.394(a), 35.490(a), 35.590(a), or 35.690(a); or

-(2) Is identified as an authorized user on -
+(2) Is identified as an authorized user on—

 (i) A Commission or Agreement State license that authorizes the medical use of byproduct material;